rucio/rucio/doc/rucio-server.md

 Next it is time to download and install the Rucio server and daemons.

-This is a normal source install procedure
+This is a normal source install procedure:

     $git clone https://github.com/rucio/rucio.git
     $cd rucio